alexisInSAR/EZ-InSAR/README.md

 |Cosmo-SkyMed|Stripmap|Ready|[directory of the acquisition]/CSK*.h5 in the slc directory|
 |ALOS2|StripMap|No|NE|

-Please note that the processing with the Stripmap data (other than Sentinel-1) has not been fully tested: only the preparation of data has been tested.
-However, the InSAR processors are compatible with them.
+Please note that the processing with the Stripmap data (other than Sentinel-1) has not been fully tested: only the data preparation has been tested.
+However, the InSAR processors are compatible with these data.
 For the Spotlight data, EZ-InSAR can manage the data similar to StripMap but the processing with ISCE should be modified.

 Please check the guidelines to add a new sensor: [here](https://github.com/alexisInSAR/EZ-InSAR/blob/Version_2_0_1_Beta/EZINSAR_BIN/docs/guide_new_sensors.md).